Going beyond ESOS compliance to savings delivered

 • Running energy-intensive attractions, only when they are above a particular threshold of capacity

-• Where to invest in renewables such as solar and wind
+• Where to invest in renewables such as solar and wind.

-• Shutting down areas of the restaurant in slow periods
+• Shutting down areas in slow periods.

 We modelled the “energy balance” of entire site to enable us to drill down into specific areas using different scenarios.
 For example, we looked at what would happen if heating was reduced by 2 degrees across the whole site, or what would happen when refrigerators were removed from heated rooms.

-Our data collection also gave us information on the specific energy usage of individual rides and buildings, so we could advise the customer where the most significant use was and therefore where they could make the highest savings.
+Our data collection also gave us information on the specific energy usage of individual areas, rides and buildings, so we could advise the customer where the most significant use was and therefore where they could make the highest savings.

 Our high level four Rs (Review, Reduce, Renew, Rebalance) approach meant we weren’t just looking at energy efficiency; we also gave the customer a staged route to Net Zero.